 The difference here is that the SnoreMeds comes from a well-established company that is known and trusted.
 They use latex and BPA-free plastics and are made from FDA cleared material, making their product safe when used as directed.
 A mouthpiece being sold for the purpose of reducing or eliminating snoring without these credentials is potentially dangerous.

 Money back guarantee

 In general, most manufacturers offer some type of “money back guarantee” or “satisfaction guarantee” with their product.
-Industry wide, this guarantee period is typically for 30 day after the product is received.
+Industry-wide, this guarantee period is typically for 30 days after the product is received.

 SnoreMeds offers a guarantee period of 45 days after receipt of shipment.
 While having an additional 15 days to decided whether or not to keep the device is a nice selling point, it’s not at all necessary.
 As with any mandibular advancement device, you will know within the first week whether or not it’s going to work for you.

 Their return policy states that if you receive a damaged product or wrong one, they will exchange it free of charge.

 As for returning a mouthpiece that you are not satisfied with, they will refund the total amount paid minus the shipping cost which is $7.84 for US buyers.
 The buyer is also responsible for return shipping which will cost between $3-$4 (domestic shipping) using the least expensive option of USPS first class mail.
 Ultimately, the total out of pocket expense for simply trying one and returning is somewhere around $12.